zeryabmoussaoui/SVD-Golub-Kahan/README.md

 # SVD-Golub-Kahan
-Singular Value computation using Golub-Kahan method
+Singular Value computation using Golub-Kahan method, an efficient and real-time method.

 ## What is this ?